-7.3.12 Overvoltage Protection
+7.3.13 Overvoltage Protection

-The TPS54340B-Q1 device incorporates an output-overvoltage-protection (OVP) circuit to minimize voltage overshoot when recovering from output fault conditions or strong unload transients in designs with low-output capacitance.
-For example, when the power-supply output is overloaded, the error amplifier compares the actual output voltage to the internal reference voltage.
-If the FB pin voltage is lower than the internal reference voltage for a considerable time, the output of the error amplifier increases to a maximum voltage corresponding to the peak current limit threshold.
+The TPS54540-Q1 device incorporates an output overvoltage protection (OVP) circuit to minimize voltage overshoot when recovering from output fault conditions or strong unload transients in designs with low-output capacitance.
+For example, when the power supply output is overloaded the error amplifier compares the actual output voltage to the internal reference voltage.
+If the FB pin voltage is lower than the internal reference voltage for a considerable time, the output of the error amplifier will increase to a maximum voltage corresponding to the peak current limit threshold.
 When the overload condition is removed, the regulator output rises and the error amplifier output transitions to the normal operating level.
-In some applications, the power-supply output voltage increases faster than the response of the error amplifier output resulting in an output overshoot.
+In some applications, the power supply output voltage can increase faster than the response of the error amplifier output resulting in an output overshoot.

-The OVP feature minimizes output overshoot when using a low-value output capacitor by comparing the FB-pin voltage to the rising OVP threshold which is nominally 109% of the internal voltage reference.
-If the FB-pin voltage is greater than the rising OVP threshold, the high-side MOSFET is immediately disabled to minimize output overshoot.
-When the FB voltage drops below the falling OVP threshold, which is nominally 106% of the internal voltage reference, the high-side MOSFET resumes normal operation.
+The OVP feature minimizes output overshoot when using a low value output capacitor by comparing the FB pin voltage to the rising OVP threshold which is nominally 109% of the internal voltage reference.
+If the FB pin voltage is greater than the rising OVP threshold, the high-side MOSFET is immediately disabled to minimize output overshoot.
+When the FB voltage drops below the falling OVP threshold which is nominally 106% of the internal voltage reference, the high-side MOSFET resumes normal operation.

-7.3.13 Thermal Shutdown
+7.3.14 Thermal Shutdown

-The TPS54340B-Q1 device provides an internal thermal shutdown to protect the device when the junction temperature exceeds 176°C. The high-side MOSFET stops switching when the junction temperature exceeds the thermal trip threshold.
+The TPS54540-Q1 device provides an internal thermal shutdown to protect the device when the junction temperature exceeds 176°C. The high-side MOSFET stops switching when the junction temperature exceeds the thermal trip threshold.
 Once the die temperature falls to less than 164°C, the device reinitiates the power-up sequence controlled by the internal soft-start circuitry.

-7.3.14 Small-Signal Model for Loop Response
+7.3.15 Small Signal Model for Loop Response

-Figure 29 shows an equivalent model for the TPS54340B-Q1 control loop, which is simulated to check the frequency response and dynamic load response.
-The error amplifier is a transconductance amplifier with a gmEA of 3350 $\mu$ A/V. The error amplifier is modeled using an ideal voltage-controlled current source.
-The resistor Ro and capacitor Co model the open-loop gain and frequency response of the amplifier.
-The 1-mV AC-voltage source between the nodes a and b effectively breaks the control loop for the frequency response measurements.
-Plotting c/a provides the small-signal response of the frequency compensation.
-Plotting a/b provides the small-signal response of the overall loop.
-The dynamic loop response is evaluated by replacing RL with a current source with the appropriate load-step amplitude and step rate in a time-domain analysis.
+Figure 29 shows an equivalent model for the TPS54540-Q1 device control loop, which can be simulated to check the frequency response and dynamic load response.
+The error amplifier is a transconductance amplifier with a gm{EA} of 350 μA/V. The error amplifier can be modeled using an ideal voltage controlled current source.
+The resistor Ro and capacitor Co model the open loop gain and frequency response of the amplifier.
+The 1-mV AC voltage source between the nodes a and b effectively breaks the control loop for the frequency response measurements.
+Plotting c/a provides the small signal response of the frequency compensation.
+Plotting a/b provides the small signal response of the overall loop.
+The dynamic loop response can be evaluated by replacing R1 with a current source with the appropriate load step amplitude and step rate in a time domain analysis.
 This equivalent model is only valid for continuous conduction mode (CCM) operation.

 Figure 29.
-Small-Signal Model for Loop Response
+Small Signal Model for Loop Response

-7.3.15 Simple Small-Signal Model for Peak-Current-Mode Control
+7.3.16 Simple Small Signal Model for Peak Current Mode Control

-Figure 30 describes a simple small-signal model that is used to design the frequency compensation.
-The TPS54340B-Q1 power stage is approximated by a voltage-controlled current source (duty cycle modulator) supplying current to the output capacitor and load resistor.
-The control-to-output transfer function is shown in Equation 11 and consists of a DC gain, one dominant pole, and one ESR zero.
-The quotient of the change in switch current and the change in COMP-pin voltage (node c in Figure 29) is the power-stage transconductance, gmPS.
-The gmPS for the TPS54340B-Q1 device is 12 A/V. The low-frequency gain of the power stage is the product of the transconductance and the load resistance as shown in Equation 12.
+Figure 30 describes a simple small signal model that can be used to design the frequency compensation.
+The TPS54540-Q1 power stage can be approximated by a voltage-controlled current source (duty cycle modulator) supplying current to the output capacitor and load resistor.
+The control to output transfer function is shown in Equation 11 and consists of a DC gain, one dominant pole, and one ESR zero.
+The quotient of the change in switch current and the change in COMP pin voltage (node c in Figure 29) is the power stage transconductance, gm{PS}.
+The gm{PS} for the TPS54540-Q1 device is 17 A/V. The low-frequency gain of the power stage is the product of the transconductance and the load resistance as shown in Equation 12.